 The theme for #GFN24 is ‘Economics, Health and Tobacco Harm Reduction’.

-For programme details, see here.
+For full programme details (12-15 June), see here.

 There is undoubtably a growing evidence-base and public awareness of the positive impact new nicotine products and technologies have had in encouraging and supporting smokers to switch to safer alternatives.
 The continued increase in numbers vaping, using heated tobacco products and other non-combustible alternatives, such as snus and nicotine pouches, has transformed habits and also disrupted the traditional markets for tobacco.